 Crassula arborescens (Mill.)
 Willd. is the correct and accepted scientific name for this species.
 It was first described as such by Carl Ludwig Willdenow in Species Plantarum, 4th Edition, in 1798.
 It was first described as Cotyledon arborescens by Philip Miller in Gardener’s Dictionary, 8th Edition, in 1768.

-Crassula arborescens subsp. undulatifolia is one of two accepted subspecies of Crassula arborescens.
+There were two accepted infraspecific names of Crassula arborescens, but Plants of the World Online by Kew only list Crassula arborescens subsp. undulatifolia as being accepted.
 It is found in the southern parts of the Klein Winterhoek Mountains of the Eastern Cape in Africa.
 It is actually described as a succulent tree with blue-grey foliage with a thick fleshy trunk.
 The leaves are somewhat twisted looking.
 This plant, in the wild, can grow to a height of around 9′ tall.
 Plants typically grow in sandstone and shale-derived soils in rocky to gravel-like conditions.
-They often occupy large areas on hills, slopes and sometimes cliffs but are also found in valleys but with a preference for sunny and exposed situations.
+They often occupy large areas on hills, slopes, and sometimes cliffs but are also found in valleys but with a preference for sunny and exposed situations.